ITPNYU/clock-club/bibliography.md

 Kabil, Ahmed. [“How Long Is Now?”](https://medium.com/the-long-now-foundation/how-long-is-now-5caab213a46a) Medium, May 21, 2021. https://medium.com/the-long-now-foundation/how-long-is-now-5caab213a46a.
 Biographical article on the works of Long Now Foundation fellow [Alicia Eggert](https://longnow.org/people/associate/aliciaeggert/).

+February 01, Jon Bues and 2021. “[Culture Of Time: New York’s Newest Public Clock Is A Triumph](https://www.hodinkee.com/articles/new-york-penn-stations-new-public-clock).”
+HODINKEE.
+Accessed April 14, 2021.

+“[Equation Of Time: What Is It And What’s The Attraction In A Watch? – Quill & Pad.](https://quillandpad.com/2018/04/24/equation-of-time-what-is-it-and-whats-the-attraction-in-a-watch/” Accessed April 14, 2021.

 ## Scholarly Articles